GlennnM/FlashPrivateServer/README.md

 0. Close all Ninja Kiwi Archive windows<br>
 1. Naviagte to ~/Library/Application Support/Ninja Kiwi Archive/Cache<br>
 2. Download cache_osx.zip from the releases page and extract it there.<br>
+Linux(proton):<br>
+0. Close all Ninja Kiwi Archive windows<br>
+1. Search for folders named "Ninja Kiwi Archive" and find the one that contains "Cache"<br>
+2. Download cache_windows.zip from the releases page and extract it there.<br>
 </details>
 <details>
 <summary>